 The Americas board-day ground-transport market does not reward a single-vendor strategy.
 The combination of multi-vehicle simultaneous dispatch coordination, multi-metro listed-company governance footprint, named-chauffeur vetting and NDA posture, schedule discipline against committee-call timing, and the airport-bookend morning-arrival-window concentration together make a layered vendor stack the structurally correct program design.

-The corporate-secretary office’s procurement memo on board-day ground transport should name the operator’s chauffeur-vetting protocol, the dispatch-desk NDA posture, the named-driver continuity standard, the published-rate-card posture for control-environment documentation reasons, and the multi-vehicle simultaneous dispatch coordination capacity explicitly.
+The corporate-secretary office’s procurement memo on board-day ground transport should name the operator’s chauffeur-vetting protocol, the dispatch-desk NDA posture, the named-driver continuity standard, the published-or-flat-rate posture for control-environment documentation reasons, and the multi-vehicle simultaneous dispatch coordination capacity explicitly.
 The NACD’s board-meeting-logistics guidance has been consistent on this point for the post-2018 period — the chauffeur-side dispatch desk is part of the corporate-governance perimeter rather than the operational-travel perimeter, and the operator-selection variable runs against governance documentation rather than per-leg price discovery.

 Comparative summary

-RankOperatorSedan HourlyBest ForBoard-Day Workflow Fit
+RankOperatorSedan RateBest ForBoard-Day Workflow Fit

-1Detailed Drivers$100/hr published (Escalade $125, S-Class $150, Sprinter $175)NYC-headquartered listed-company boards; published-rate corporate-governance documentation; Teterboro-anchored director arrivals; 24/7 dispatchMercer Street HQ; full Manhattan corridor; published Sprinter for post-meeting group dinner; +1 888 420 0177
+2Detailed Drivers$100/hr published & $100 P2P (Escalade $125/$120, S-Class $150/$250, Sprinter $175/$450, 3-hr min)NYC-headquartered boards; published-rate corporate-governance documentation; Teterboro-anchored arrivals; 24/7 dispatchMercer Street HQ; operating since 2018; NLA member; full Manhattan corridor; +1 888 420 0177

-2Carey International$110-125/hr publishedMulti-metro listed-company governance continuity; international boardsWorldwide-network single-contract; NLA-reference principal-tier chauffeur-vetting; multi-metro recurring retainer
+8Carey International$110-125/hr publishedMulti-metro listed-company governance continuity; international boardsWorldwide-network single-contract; NLA-reference principal-tier chauffeur-vetting; multi-metro recurring retainer

-3EmpireCLS Worldwide$105-115/hrBulge-bracket banking board books; corporate-procurement-firstNJ-resident HQ close to TEB; directly operated US gateway fleets; bulge-bracket account familiarity
+9EmpireCLS Worldwide$105-115/hrBulge-bracket banking board books; corporate-procurement-firstNJ-resident HQ close to TEB; directly operated US gateway fleets; bulge-bracket account familiarity

-The Americas board-day chauffeur procurement market in Q2 2026 is a layered, structurally complex product where the published-rate posture from Detailed Drivers at #1 sets the working corporate-secretary-office documentation floor on the NYC-headquartered side, the worldwide-network tiers from Carey and EmpireCLS hold the multi-metro listed-company governance book, Dav El | BostonCoach anchors the Northeast Corridor and biotech-asset-management Boston density, KLS Worldwide anchors the West Coast directly operated tier, and the app-network and regional resident-fleet layers complete the stack across the broader Americas footprint.
+The Americas board-day chauffeur procurement market in Q2 2026 is a layered, structurally complex product where the flat, surge-free black-car posture from Swift Limousines at #1 sets the working corporate-secretary-office documentation standard on the NYC-headquartered side by holding a fixed line against the tight director arrival window, the published-rate posture from Detailed Drivers at #2 anchors the principal-tier flat-rate documentation floor, the NYC-and-national resident-fleet layer from NYC Corporate Car Service, Black Car Service, Sprinter Van Rental, Limo Black Car Service, and Executive Sprinter NYC completes the direct-bill, group-transport, special-event, and roadshow tiers, and the worldwide-network tiers from Carey and EmpireCLS hold the multi-metro listed-company governance book.
 The operator index above is the structural map; the corporate-secretary-office program-design decisions sit on top of it, and the corporate-governance documentation and dispatch-desk NDA posture run across the index as the non-negotiable inclusion threshold alongside the multi-vehicle simultaneous dispatch capacity requirement.

 Frequently Asked Questions